Skip to main content

 • If you are not improving after exercising on your own, you may need PT.
 PT will probably involve stretching of the muscles (particularly the ITB), massage, foam rolling, electrical stimulation, and strengthening.

 • NSAIDs like ibuprofen and naproxen are one of the most effective treatments.
 Take NSAIDs as directed for at least 2 to 3 weeks.
-Often, people stop taking before they have a chance to work.
+Often, people stop taking it before they have a chance to work.

 • Ice is best for numbing pain and reducing swelling.
 Heat loosens and soothes tight muscles.
 Experiment with both to figure out which is most effective for you.